brainstormsecurity/bigspring-hugo/exampleSite/content/english/aboutus/_index.md

       Never being one to shy away from a challenge, I started the business to do things differently in the world of security.
 I wanted to disrupt the status quo, to show that security awareness can be delivered another way, and to make life better for people as I had done while working in law enforcement.
 I was fed up with large companies just selling a ‘compliance solution’ and not dealing with truly improving security. <br><br>

       Brainstorm Security was created small and agile, to help supply security training, awareness and solutions you really require.
 The company was created to listen to the needs of the customers.
-Like the ‘A’ team ‘If you have a problem’, we could think creatively and work with you to help solve your security problem.<br><br>"
+Just like the ‘A’ teams introduction, ‘If you have a problem...’ we can work with you and think creatively, to help solve your security problems.<br><br>"
       button:
         enable : true
         label : "Find out more about our social engineering penetration tests"